 For the deployment scripts to work, agent-initiated communication must be enabled on your Deep Security Manager.
-For details on this setting, see Use agent-initiated communication with cloud accounts
+For details on this setting, see Activate and protect agents using agent-initiated activation and communication

 - You can set up an Event-Based Task in Deep Security Manager that will activate the agent and optionally apply a policy when an instance it launched and the "Computer Created (By System)" event occurs.

 Deep Security provides the ability to generate customized deployment scripts that you can run when EC2 instances are created.
 If the EC2 instance does not contain a pre-installed agent, the deployment script should install the agent, activate it, apply a policy, and optionally assign the machine to a computer group and relay group.